trussworks/terraform-aws-ecs-service/README.md

 Creates an ECS service.

-Creates the following resources:
+Supports the following features

+* Runs an ECS service with or without an AWS load balancer.
-* CloudWatch log group.
+* Stream logs to a CloudWatch log group encrypted with a KMS key.
-* Security Groups for the ECS service.
-* ECS service.
-* Task definition using `golang:alpine` (see below).
-* Configurable associations with Network Load Balancers (NLB) and Application Load Balancers (ALB).
+* Associate multiple target groups with Network Load Balancers (NLB) and Application Load Balancers (ALB).
+* Supports running ECS tasks on EC2 instances or Fargate.

+## Default container definition

-We create an initial task definition using the `golang:alpine` image as a way to validate the initial infrastructure is working: visiting the site shows a simple Go hello world page.
-We expect deployments to manage the container definitions going forward, not Terraform.
+We create an initial task definition using the `golang:alpine` image as a way to validate the initial infrastructure is working: visiting the site shows a simple Go hello world page listening on two ports (8080 and 8081).
+This is meant to get a proof up concept instance up and running and to help with testing

+In production usage, we expect deployment tooling to manage the container definitions going forward, not Terraform.

 ## Terraform Versions

 Terraform 0.12.
-Pin module version to ~> 2.0.1.
+Pin module version to ~> 3.0.
 Submit pull-requests to master branch.

 Terraform 0.11.
-Pin module version to ~> 1.14.0.
+Pin module version to ~> 1.14.
 Submit pull-requests to terraform011 branch.

 ## Usage